Restoring Comfort, Form, and Mobility

 Comprehensive Care for Spine Disorders of All Types

-The spine care teams of NewYork-Presbyterian treat the full range of disorders affecting the neck (cervical spine), mid-back (thoracic spine), and lower back (lumbar spine), including:
+The Och Spine care teams treat the full range of disorders affecting the neck (cervical spine), mid-back (thoracic spine), and lower back (lumbar spine), including:

-- Non-operative care: Physical therapy, anti-inflammatory medication, and other nonsurgical approaches, such as spinal injections and nerve blocks performed by our team of pain management physicians.
+- Non-operative care.
+Physical therapy, anti-inflammatory medications, and other nonsurgical approaches, such as spinal injections and nerve blocks performed by our team of pain management physicians.

-- Minimally invasive spine surgery: If nonsurgical treatments don't work, we may recommend one of several options.
-These include:
+- Minimally invasive spine surgery.
+If nonsurgical treatments don't work, we may recommend one of several options:

-- a minimally invasive, outpatient microdiscectomy to remove the herniated portions of a disc pressing on a spinal nerve;
+- Minimally invasive, outpatient microdiscectomy to remove the herniated portions of a disc pressing on a spinal nerve

-- a disc replacement, also known as disc arthroplasty;
+- Disc replacement, also known as disc arthroplasty

-- a fusion procedure, where an unstable spine is stabilized to eliminate the pain associated with spinal instability.
+- Spinal fusion, where an unstable spine is stabilized to eliminate the pain associated with spinal instability.

-Spinal stenosis: Narrowing of the spaces within your spine can put pressure on nerves causing pain, weakness, numbness, tingling, and problems with coordination.
+Narrowing of the spaces within your spine can put pressure on nerves, causing pain, weakness, numbness, tingling, and problems with coordination.

-- Non-operative care: Before recommending surgery, we exhaust non-operative treatment options, including physical therapy, activity modification, and steroid injection.
+- Non-operative care.
+Before recommending surgery, we try nonsurgical treatment options, including physical therapy, activity modification, and steroid injection.

-- Surgical intervention: The goal is to relieve pressure on your spinal cord or nerves by creating more space within your spine, and this can be achieved by:
+- Spine surgery.
+The goal is to relieve pressure on your spinal cord or nerves by creating more space within your spine.
+This can be achieved by:

-- Surgical treatment: When nonsurgical therapies are not effective, our world-renowned spine surgeons can improve the alignment of your spine, reduce your pain, and restore your function.
+- Spine surgery.
+When nonsurgical therapies are not effective, our world-renowned spine surgeons can improve the alignment of your spine, reduce your pain, and restore your function.
 We treat people of all ages who come to us from around the world with the most severe spinal deformities, aligning their spines and restoring function and form.